 Once the canyon walk ended, I planned to drive back to the geyser basins because I wanted to see the Grand Prismatic Spring while perhaps coincidentally spotting some of the other geysers as they gushed.
 From there, I’d loop back north toward Mammoth Hot Springs, then east toward Tower Roosevelt and late in the day to the Lamar Valley in the hope that the wildlife for which that area of the park is so famous would be out and about.
 The route looked something like the one on this map.

-From the Lamar Valley, I’d return to Canyon Village via the Grand Loop Road past Mt.
-Washburn – which at 10,223 feet is the highest peak in the Washburn range that dominates that part of the park.
+From the Lamar Valley, I’d return to Canyon Village via the Grand Loop Road past Mount Washburn – which at 10,223 feet is the highest peak in the Washburn range that dominates that part of the park.
 (The highest point in the park is Eagle Peak which is 11,372 feet at the summit and is about 7 miles east of the southeast arm of Yellowstone Lake.)

 In all, I’ll drive about 200 miles today without ever leaving the park.
 It’s going to be a long day so settle in and let’s see how much of my ambitious plan I accomplished and how much I missed.

-First stop – the Upper Falls of the Yellowstone River
+First stop – the Upper Falls of the Yellowstone River.

 Some American visitors to Yellowstone National Park become confused when they see that the Lower Falls of the Yellowstone River are north of the Upper Falls.
 I think this is mainly because Americans have a predominantly North to South bias in our world view (and I include myself in that number).
 Our maps are drawn with north at the top and south at the bottom.
 Since this is also the way we read it’s the direction our eyes move and this reinforces the notion that north is up and south is down.